utrc/iml/com.utc.utrc.hermes.iml.example/html/validator_extension.md

 After setting up and writing down your validators, there are two ways you can use it as described below.
 In both cases, the user will need to add this validator project to the project dependencies in `META-INF` > `MANIFEST.MF` > `Dependencies` and add it under `Required Plug-ins`.

 ### Validating IML file programmatically
-Usera can validate IML parsed files to ensure that there is no error.
+User can validate IML parsed files to ensure that there is no error.
 The custom validators that contributes to `com.utc.utrc.hermes.iml.validators` will be automatically loaded and run against the IML model.

 This approach is typically used while writing test cases where the user can use `org.eclipse.xtext.testing.validation.ValidationTestHelper` methods like `assertNoErrors` or `assertError`.
 See `com.utc.utrc.hermes.iml.example.test` project for an example of this usage.